-- A 65 lb dog has weight on her side, and could consume 30 Reese's Miniature Cups.
+- A 65 lb dog has weight on this side, and could consume 30 Reese's Miniature Cups.
 He might have an epic stomach ache, but he would not require veterinary care.

 - If she ate 30 Hersheys Dark Chocolate Kisses he would experience severe vomiting and diarrhea and a trip to the vet may be in order.

-- If she ate a pan of brownies made with 4 oz of bakers chocolate, he would face life threatening symptoms that would require hospitalization.
+- If he ate a pan of brownies made with 4 oz of bakers chocolate, he would face life threatening symptoms that would require hospitalization.

 Follow this guide to ensure your best & safest Halloween yet!
 To sum it up, it really depends on the type of chocolate, the size of your dog, and the amount that they ate.
 When in doubt, play it safe and call your vet!